 Drawbacks to Quilting in a Hoop

 Your quilt back won't look as nice when you quilt in the hoop because of both thread changes and tie-offs.
 The 'fix' is to use the same exact thread in both the needle and bobbin.
-Use a patterned or busy backing fabric to camoflauge your machine quilting threads and no one will be the wiser.
+Use a patterned or busy backing fabric to camouflage your machine quilting threads and no one will be the wiser.

 You'll still want to learn some basic free motion quilting to fill in the areas around the beautiful machine quilting designs you can buy.
 Quilted feathers, for instance, look even more dramatic when the area around them has been densely quilted.
 With a wool batting, they will give your finished quilt a wonderful dimension.